About the President

 David A. Armstrong, J.D., is St. Thomas University’s 10th President.
 Since taking the helm August 2018, he has led the University to witness record enrollment, historic highs in fundraising, and the development of over 400,000 square feet of new facilities.
 The campus footprint has been expanded to include the Gus Machado College of Business, a 152-room residence hall, and a new Student Union and Dining Facility.
 In 2023, expanding on a partnership with Attorney Ben Crump, the law school was named the St. Thomas University Benjamin L. Crump College of Law.

 Under his leadership, STU continues to be recognized as one of the nation’s fastest-growing faith-based schools of higher education.
-Fall 2019, Fall 2020, Fall 2021, and Fall 2022 saw the four largest incoming undergraduate classes in university history.
+Fall 2019, Fall 2020, Fall 2021, Fall 2022, and Fall 2023 saw the five largest incoming undergraduate classes in university history.
 St. Thomas University was ranked #1 by U.S. News and World Report in Social Mobility for regional universities in the South, which means STU takes students from the lowest financial strata and catapults them to a much higher financial strata in only 10 years.

 Armstrong comes to St. Thomas University from Thomas More University, a Catholic liberal arts college belonging to the Diocese of Covington, Kentucky, where he was President from 2013 to 2018.
 Born and raised in Cleveland, Ohio, President Armstrong holds a Juris Doctor from Cleveland-Marshall College of Law and a Bachelor of Arts in Political Science, with a Minor in Accounting, from Mercyhurst University.